w3f/research/docs/polkadot/economics/behavioral-economics/1-validator-selection.md

 # Filtering Phase

-## Pareto-Dominance
+## Dominance-Filtering
-After constructing the dataset as elaborated in the section "underlying data" (LINK), we can start reducing the set of validators to reduce the amount of information a nominator has to process.
-One concept is to remove pareto-dominated validators.
-As we do not make qualitative judgements e.g., which "identity" is better or worse than another, we can remove validators who are inferior to another.
+After constructing the dataset as elaborated in the section "underlying data", we can start reducing the set of validators to reduce the amount of information a nominator has to process.
+One concept is to remove dominated validators.
+As we do not make qualitative judgements e.g., which "identity" is better or worse than another, we can remove validators who are inferior to another, since there is no rational reason to nominate them.
+A validator is dominated by another validator if all her properties are equal and at least one property is worse.
 Consider the following example:

 ## Example:
 | Number 	| Public Address 	| Identity 	| Self-stake 	| Nominators 	| Relative Performance 	| Outperformer 	| Active Eras 	| Operator Size 	|